 - Gum disease treatment Periodontal disease can cause gum recession and open triangles between the teeth.
 Gum specialists will often do gum reshaping to balance out the scallops with local anesthetic when treating gum problems.
 This cosmetic procedure has a fast recovery time and dental insurance frequently pays for it.

-- Dental bridgework When patient suffer tooth loss, the dentist will commonly modify the teeth and gums to give better tissue shape.
+- Dental bridgework When a patient suffers tooth loss, the dentist will commonly modify the teeth and gums to give better tissue shape.

 Learn More about Cosmetic Gum Contouring